gigalixir/gigalixir-action/README.md

         GIGALIXIR_PASSWORD: ${{ secrets.GIGALIXIR_PASSWORD }}
         MIGRATIONS: false  # defaults to true
         SSH_PRIVATE_KEY: ${{ secrets.SSH_PRIVATE_KEY }}
-        MIGRATION_COMMAND: ps.migrate # defaults to 'ps.migrate' but could also be 'run mix ecto.migrate'.
+        MIGRATION_COMMAND: ps.migrate # defaults to 'ps.migrate' but could also be 'ps:run mix ecto.migrate'.
 Add it to secrets if you like.
 ```

 ## Migrations